Relayed by: Craig Peters, Eric Smith and Lindsey Young

-In honor of ESPN replaying the Vikings-Packers Monday Night Football game from Oct.
-5, 2009, when Brett Favre faced Green Bay for the first time, Vikings.com spoke with several players from that team and media members who covered the game for an oral history.
-ESPN is airing the game at 7 p.m.
-(CT) on April 13.
+From 4 to 7 p.m.
+(CT) on Sunday, Sept.
+4, 2022, FOX 9+ is re-airing the Vikings-Packers Monday Night Football game from Oct.
+5, 2009, when Brett Favre faced Green Bay for the first time.
+Vikings.com spoke with several players from that team and media members who covered the game for the following oral history when ESPN re-aired the game in April 2020.

 Brett Favre had a burning question and a buddy who was more than qualified to provide an answer.

 After spending the first nine seasons of his career with the Packers, Ryan Longwell signed with the Vikings in 2006.